 Double-click a row in the Optimization Results table to open the Simulation Results window for that system.
-At the top of the window is the system Net Present Cost, the System Architecture, which lists the components of the system, and Sensitivities which is the sensitivity case that was used.
+At the top of the window is the system Net Present Cost, the System Architecture (the components of the system), and Sensitivities (the sensitivity case being used).

 The Simulation Results window always contains the following tabs:

 •The Cost Summary tab displays the total cash flow, categorized either by component or by cost type.

 •The Cash Flow tab displays the year-by-year cash flows in a customizable graph.

 •The Electrical tab displays details about the production and consumption of electricity by the system.

 •The Emissions tab displays the annual pollutants emitted by the system.

 The Simulation Results window may also contain the following tabs, depending on the equipment included in the system:

 •The PV tab shows details about the operation of the PV array.

 •The Generator tab shows details about the operation of the generator.